Workflows

 When a prospective depositor has made contact with the ADA, the deposit request is assessed by the director or deputy director of the ADA for suitability (see Deposit Appraisal & Collection Policy).

-Upload of Data and Documentation
+Deposit of Data and Documentation

 Data Processing

-Publication
+Review and Publication

-Changes made to published datasets are version controlled and stored within the NCI File structure as part of the AIP.
-Changes to published Datasets are also automatically version controlled through the Dataverse application.
-Major changes, that is a change to the data, result in a new version release (i.e. Version 0.0 becomes Version 1.0), whilst a minor change such as the addition metadata results in a sub-version uplift (i.e. from Version 0.0 to Version 0.1).
+Changes or updates to the data files of an already published deposit are handled via the above deposit and processing workflows.
+Changes are automatically version controlled in Dataverse.
+Major changes, that is a change to the data, result in a full versioning (i.e. Version 1.0 becomes Version 2.0), while a minor change such as the addition of metadata results in a sub-versioning (i.e. from Version 1.0 to Version 1.1).